AndreasChristensen89/resto-booking-system/README.md

 ### Design
 - For design of the different pages I didn't use other sources of information other than my previous projects.
-- I recided to redesign the entire site thus making it a lot more minimal.
+- I decided to redesign the entire site thus making it a lot more minimal.
 Inspiration came from my family.
 - No wireframes were used

 ## User stories